nufuturo-ufcg/NuAppFirewall-catalog/README.md

 ## How to Create a Rules Catalog

-Follow these steps:

-1. **Download or Clone Repository**: If you haven't already, download or clone the repository containing the `rules-catalog/` folder to your local machine.
+1. **Download or clone repository**: If you haven't already, download or clone the repository containing the `rules-catalog/` folder to your local machine.

     ```bash
     git clone https://github.com/nufuturo-ufcg/nu-app-firewall-catalog.git
     ```

-2. **Navigate to Repository Directory**: Open a terminal or command prompt and navigate to the directory where you downloaded or cloned the repository.
+2. **Navigate to repository directory**: Open a terminal or command prompt and navigate to the directory where you downloaded or cloned the repository.

     ```bash
     cd path/to/repository/rules-catalog/
     ```

+You can use either a Python virtual environment or Docker to run the catalog generation tool:

+### Option A: Using Python Virtual Environment (`venv`)

-3. **Install Dependencies**: Ensure you have Python installed and run the following command to install the required dependencies:
+1. **Create and activate a virtual environment**: Ensure you have Python installed and run the following command to create and activate a virtual environment:
     ```bash
+    python -m venv .venv
+    source .venv/bin/activate
+    ```

+2. **Install dependencies**:

+    ```bash
     pip install -r requirements.txt
     ```

-4. **Prepare Your Data**: Ensure you have the EDR logs that you want to use for creating the rules catalog.
+4. **Prepare your data**: Ensure you have the EDR logs that you want to use for creating the rules catalog.

 5. **Run the main script**: The main.py script, located in the rules-catalog directory, is used to generate the rules catalog in JSON format.
 Depending on the input type, you can use one of the following flags: